 Here's how it feels to many: The nurse tightens the blood pressure cuff around your arm and slaps the velcro into place.
 She pumps air into the cuff and it squeezes around your arm, slowly suffocating it.
 You silently question why they haven’t invented a better contraption to measure blood pressure.
 Soon the discomfort passes—until the nurse tells you the reading.
 Your blood pressure is reading at 140/90, clinically considered high systolic blood pressure.

-If your blood pressure registers high at doctors appointments—but in any other setting it is normal—you may be suffering from white coat syndrome, sometimes referred to as white coat hypertension.
+If your reading registers high at the doctor's office—but blood pressure monitoring in any other setting it is normal—you may be suffering from white coat syndrome, sometimes referred to as white coat hypertension or blood pressure phobia.
 So, what is white coat syndrome?
 It is an elevated blood pressure reading without the diagnosis of hypertension.
-The ICD 10 code (diagnosis code) for this syndrome is R03.0.
+The ICD 10 code (diagnosis code) for this condition is R03.0.
 It is also closely related to iatrophobia, the fear of doctors.

 Understanding High Blood Pressure

 Let’s be honest, “high blood pressure” is a term that’s thrown around a lot and we should all be familiar with it.
 However, in reality, few of us truly understand what it means.
 So, here is a short synopsis of blood pressure: